 Whether you’re a tenant, landlord or freeholder, we can help you with lease variation.

-Our team regularly take clients instructions taking instructions with regard to property matters by e-mail, phone and Skype video – so it doesn’t matter where you live – even if you’re based overseas- provided the property is in England and Wales.
+Our team regularly take clients instructions taking instructions with regard to property matters by e-mail, phone and Zoom video call – so it doesn’t matter where you live – even if you’re based overseas- provided the property is in England and Wales.

 - Or email us using the contact form below – or we can arrange to ring you back when it suits you